 He hadn’t used [Arcane Blade] too many times but like with [Candle Flame] when he incorporated the manipulation of energy into the spell, it seemed to give it a boost in leveling.
 That, and his 300% increase to Arcane spells and skills.

 He canceled the spell and turned around.
 He had overdone a bit.

 Even the relaxed Leaf seemed to be on edge, sweat pouring down his brow.
 Rainer also heard a small voice in his pocket lecture him out of earshot from everyone else.

 “Rainer, if you use Arcane Energy like that you’ll wake up Luna.”

-Heading back Rainer decided just to treat it like it wasn’t a big deal and walked back to camp.
+Heading back, Rainer decided just to treat it like it wasn’t a big deal.

 “So, believe me now?”
 Rainer spoke while mimicking Leaf’s previous grin.

-A more calm Leaf whistled slightly before he responded.
+A calmer Leaf whistled slightly before he responded.